Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 ### Third data service

 - **AWS service name:**  S3 Bucket
-- **What data is being stored?:** Terrain images
+- **What data is being stored?:** Terrain images.
-- **Why is this service suited to this data?:** S3 buckets are ideal for storing large image files
+- **Why is this service suited to this data?:** S3 buckets are ideal for storing large image files.
-- **Why is are the other services used not suitable for this data?:** Image data is too large to work efficiently with SQL and NoSQL databases
+- **Why is are the other services used not suitable for this data?:** Image data is too large to work efficiently with SQL and NoSQL databases.
 - **Bucket/instance/table name:** n11547227-a2-terrains
-- **Video timestamp:**
+- **Video timestamp:** 1:20
 - **Relevant files:**
     - src/terrainBucket.js
     - src/models/terrainModel.js